QuantLet/SDA_2019_St_Gallen/SDA_2019_St_Gallen_PD_with_ML_and_Sentiment_Analysis/README.md

 The textual analysis is done in three main parts.

-First, we need to collect all the direct HTML link to the company 10-K files available on the SEC webpage database, EDGAR. (https://www.sec.gov/edgar/searchedgar/companysearch.html).
+First,all the direct HTML link to the company 10-K files available on the SEC webpage database, EDGAR were collected. (https://www.sec.gov/edgar/searchedgar/companysearch.html).

-Second, we will execute some preprocessing technique using the bag-of-words approach that will enable us to keep only the raw text of the fillings ready to be analyzed.
+Second, some preprocessing techniques using the bag-of-words approach were executed that will enabled keeping only the raw text of the fillings ready to be analyzed.

-Third, we will compute the average length of the sentences but also compute the number of positive and negative words in each file based on two different libraries, one from Loughran and McDonald (2016) and one from Bing Liu, to compute a final polarity score.
+Third, the average length of the sentences was computed but also the number of positive and negative words in each file based on two different libraries, one from Loughran and McDonald (2016) and one from Bing Liu, to compute a final polarity score.

 ## Describing the data